gkaf89/NCC-Trainings/Courses/docs/cuda/exercise-2.md

                   out[i] = a[i] + b[i];
                 }

-              // Synchronice all the threads
+              // Synchronize all the threads
               __syncthreads();
             }
             ```